Bakersfield Water Quality at a Glance

 Is Bakersfield’s tap water safe to drink?

-However, certain contaminants like PFAS, arsenic, nitrates, and TCP have been detected at levels that, while below legal limits, may be of concern to some residents, particularly those with specific health sensitivities.
-Recent testing identified 22 wells potentially impacted by PFAS, with Cal Water planning treatment system installations to meet new EPA regulations.
-For added protection, especially in older homes, residents may consider using certified water filters for drinking and cooking water.
+However, significant contaminants including chromium-6 at 587 ppt (30 times higher than cancer-safe levels), arsenic at 2.51 ppb (4 times the national average), PFAS, nitrates, and TCP have been detected at levels that, while below legal limits, may be of serious concern to residents, particularly those with specific health sensitivities.
+Recent testing identified 22 of 77 wells potentially impacted by PFAS, with Cal Water installing treatment systems to meet new EPA regulations.
+For added protection, especially given these elevated contaminant levels, residents should strongly consider using certified water filters for drinking and cooking water.

 What contaminants are found in Bakersfield’s water?

-Bakersfield’s water system contains several contaminants that, while generally below legal limits, are regularly monitored:
+Bakersfield’s water system contains several contaminants that, while generally below legal limits, are regularly monitored and of significant concern:

-1. PFAS (Per- and polyfluoroalkyl substances): Recently identified in 22 wells, with treatment systems being planned to address new EPA regulations
+1. PFAS (Per- and polyfluoroalkyl substances): Recently identified in 22 of 77 wells, with treatment systems being installed to meet new EPA regulations by 2029

-5. Disinfection byproducts: Including trihalomethanes and haloacetic acids that form when chlorine reacts with organic matter
+6. Disinfection byproducts: Including trihalomethanes (36.6 ppb) and haloacetic acids (26.9 ppb) that form when chlorine reacts with organic matter

 Cal Water conducts thousands of tests annually to ensure these contaminants remain below legal limits and is implementing treatment solutions where needed.